Pain · Positioning

 Name the moat.
 Quantify the patience.
 Make the page scannable.

 Stage one: name the patient-capital moat.
-Identify the three to five facts that are true about the firm and not true about the VC-backed competitor: years in continuous operation, balance-sheet equity ratio, warranty horizon, customer-retention rate, employee tenure, succession plan, ownership stability through two recessions.
-Pull them onto the home page as named, dated, sourced facts.
+Identify the three to five facts that are true about the firm and not true about the VC-backed competitor: years in continuous operation, warranty horizon, customer-retention pattern, employee tenure, succession plan, ownership stability through hard cycles.
+Pull them onto the home page as named, dated, documented facts.
 Implied moat is invisible.
 Named moat is the headline.

 Stage two: rebuild the surface for scannability.
-Logo wall of named US-relevant customers.
-Headline outcome number, named and quantified.
-Team page that lists the operating leadership in full, with US-relevant credentials.
-Case studies in US format: customer name, outcome number, supporting engineering.
+Named US-relevant customers where permission allows.
+Outcome number on top.
+Team page that lists operating leadership with US-relevant credentials.
+Case studies in US format: customer problem, outcome number, supporting engineering.
 About page short, the founding story moved to its own page with a clear continuity-to-today line.
-Pricing posture moves from quote-only to a published anchor with a named USD range and a clear customisation path.
+Offer posture moves from quote-only to a private fit path tied to the right engagement.

 Stage three: brief the US-facing seat and the US press orbit.
 Make sure the US sales seat is reading the new surface and selling against the patient-capital category claim, not apologising for it.
-Place named, quantified facts inside two to four US trade-press or analyst outlets so a US procurement officer searching the firm finds external corroboration of the moat the surface now names.
+Move the named facts into the sales deck, partner notes, executive profile, and any permitted trade-facing material so the same moat appears wherever the buyer checks.

 This work fits inside a Market Entry Sprint (six to ten weeks, one US category and one corridor), a Cross-Border Build (three to six months, multi-channel US rebuild and run), or a Group Partnership (monthly retainer, twelve-month minimum, for groups with multiple family-owned US-facing brands).
-Pricing is confirmed in discovery, not on the public site.
+Price stays private until fit and scope are clear.

 Before rebuild (family-business surface in German register)After rebuild (family-business surface in US register)